 9) The judges reserve the right to withhold the award if no entry is deemed worthy.

 10) Winner will receive $2000 (USD) and the winning story will be published in Miracle Monocle, the University of Louisville's award-winning online literary journal.
-A runner-up, if named by the Final Judge, will receive $500 (USD).
+A runner-up, if named by the Final Judge, will receive $500 (USD) and the option to publish.

-11) For questions, email Ian Stansel at ian.stansel@louisville.edu.
+11) For questions, email Kristi Maxwell at kristi.maxwell@louisville.edu.